TLS inspection

 CentOS/Alibaba Cloud Linux/Anolis/Red Hat

-1. Copy the certificate file: cp <certificate-file-name> /etc/pki/ca-trust/source/anchors/
+1. Copy the certificate file: cp <certificate_file_name> /etc/pki/ca-trust/source/anchors/

 3. View the updated certificate: cat /etc/ssl/certs/ca-bundle.crt